Welcome! I am glad that you are here. I invite you to

 If you child's writing tends to be all over the page, the writing guides discussed below may help.
 They are designed to help kids learn where to place the letters on the page.

-All of these guides are easy to make and easy to use.
+All of these guides, like the tongue depressor, are easy to find or make and easy to use.
 We just used tag board and made them ourselves.